Baked Apple Cinnamon Oatmeal Cups

 Additionally, oat milk is high in fiber and low fat.
 Pour a glass for your little one to enjoy with cookies or these baked apple oatmeal cups.

 How to Make Apple Cinnamon Baked Oatmeal cups

-Second, add the dry ingredients in the wet ingredients, and mix well.
+Second, add the dry ingredients to the wet ingredients, and mix well.

 Then, fill the greased muffin pan with ¾ way full.

-Bake 25 – 30 minutes or until tooth pick come out clean.
+Bake 25 – 30 minutes or until the toothpick comes out clean.

 Last but not least, wait until the oatmeal cups cool (15 – 20 minutes).
 Use a butter knife or spoon to scrape the wall around the muffins and take them out of the muffin pan, in case the muffins have had any sticking to the pan.

-Tips for Making the Best Baked Oatmeal Cups
+Tips for Making the Best cinnamon apple Baked Oatmeal Cups